 INTRODUCTION

 Welcome to this little history of the boats my father served in while in the Royal Naval Patrol Service (RNPS) during WW2.
 His name was William Gordon, born in Paisley, Scotland, in 1918.
-His ships were the minesweeper HMD Harvest Reaper, and the Anti-submarine trawlers HMT Imperialist and HMT Haarlem.
+He served as an Ordinary Seaman, then a Steward, and then a Cook.
+His ships were the minesweeper HMD Harvest Reaper, the torpedo recovery trawler HMT Sheen, and the Anti-submarine trawlers HMT Imperialist and HMT Haarlem.
+He also briefly served on a harbour defence motor launch, (ML1130), and HMT Brock.

 2 comments: